-We began by examining accuracy to test our prediction that distractors with affective features would cause greater interference to task-performance compared to visually similar distractors without affective features.
-See Table 4.2 for all statistical results, and Tables 4.6 and 4.7 for the descriptive statistics.
-This question is tested through the main effect of Distractor Type, which was not significant.
-Next, we tested our second hypothesis that this effect will be independent of the distance between the distractor and the target when the distractor had affective features, but that when distractors were emotionally neutral (but visually similar to threats), the effect would decrease as the distance between targets and the distractor increased.
+We began by examining accuracy to test our prediction that distractors with affective features would result in greater interference to task-performance compared to visually similar distractors without affective features.
+See Table 4.2 for all statistical results, and Table 4.5 for the descriptive statistics.
+This question is tested via the main effect of Distractor Type, which was not significant.
+Next, we tested our second hypothesis that this effect will be independent of the distance between the distractors and the target when the distractor had affective features, but that when distractors were emotionally neutral (but visually similar to threats), the effect would decrease as the distance between targets and the distractor increased.
 The main effect of Distance was significant; participants were less accurate when a special distractor was close to the target compared to when it was far.
-Figure 4.2 shows the significant interaction between Distractor Type and Distance.
-For threatening distractors, the position of the distractor relative to the target did not affect the results.
+Figure 4.2 shows the significant interaction of the distractor relative to the target did not affect the results.
 For nonthreatening distractors, participants were less accurate when the distractor was close to the target compared to when it was far.